minetest/dev.luanti.org/content/about/luanti.md

 ### Mods

-There exists several hundred of mods, most for Minetest Game and some for other games.
-The largest list of mods can be found on [ContentDB](https://content.luanti.org/packages/?type=mod)
+Thousands of mods are available for free on [ContentDB](https://content.luanti.org/packages/?type=mod)

 ### More screenshots